burlachenkok/exploring-python3/python3-note.md

 >
 > * Current virtual memory size (VmSize) - is currently allocated memory for your process.

-Firstly, you can use the`/usr/bin/time` GNU/Linux program for example in the way:
+Firstly, to measure roughly the time you can use the`/usr/bin/time` GNU/Linux program for example in the way:
 ```
 time python -c "print(1)"
 ```